 Welcome

-Karen Rempel New York Technical Writer Editor Senior Documentation Specialist
+Karen Rempel New York Technical Writer Marketing Writer Editor Senior Documentation Specialist

-Hi, I’m Karen Rempel, a New York-based documentation specialist, senior technical writer, and experienced technical editor.
-Do you need help with a tough technical writing challenge?
+Hi, I’m Karen Rempel, a New York-based documentation specialist, specializing in technical writing, marketing collateral, and content management.
+Do you need help with a tough writing challenge?
 Let me help you by:

 • documenting your product or process so that your customers have quick success.

-• developing new internal or external web content.
+• developing new internal or external web content and product collateral.

 • creating standard operating procedures to capture knowledge and guide your staff to perform their jobs faster and better.